jordangm94/geo-game/README.md

 3. From within the server directory run `npm start`

+4. In order for the Application to run you will need to get a Bing Maps API Key.
+Please visit: https://www.bingmapsportal.com/
+After signing in, click on create an account and select my keys.
+From here select create new key and ensure the key type is set to basic.
+This will provide you with a free Bing Maps API key valid for 125,000 transactions.

+5. Once you have your key, make a copy of the .env.example file and rename it to .env.
+Plug in your key where required as shown below, do not include the quotation marks/
+* REACT_APP_API_KEY="Your key goes here"

-4. Visit http://localhost:3000/ in order to see the app and play.
+6. Visit http://localhost:3000/ in order to see the app and play.
 Goodluck!

 ## Final Product: